JS-DevTools/host-environment/README.md

 - Is this Node 8.x or newer?
 - Are we in Internet Explorer?
 - Is this a Windows computer?
+- Are we running in a CI/CD environment?

 Maybe some parts of your app are only available in Node and not in web browsers.
 Or maybe you need to determine whether to load a [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming)) library.
 Or maybe you need to [conditionally run tests](https://jstools.dev/karma-host-environment/) in different environments.
 Whatever your reason, Host Environment can help.